To read this page in Ukrainian, please see Google Translate: Крок 4: Заповніть форму заявки

 Applying under exceptional medical or social criteria

-If you wish to apply under a school's exceptional medical or social criteria you must provide relevant information, including medical evidence where appropriate, to support your case at the time of your application.
+If you wish to apply under a school's exceptional medical or social criteria, you must indicate which school you are requesting this for on the application form and provide relevant information, including medical evidence where appropriate, to support your case at the time of your application.
+However please first check whether the school does have this criteria as part of its published admission arrangements, because not all schools give priority on this basis.

 The exceptional social or medical circumstances might relate to either the child or the parent/carer.
 Supporting evidence from a professional is required such as a doctor and/or consultant for medical cases or a social worker, health visitor, housing officer, the police or probation officer for other social circumstances.
 This evidence must confirm the circumstances of the case and must set out why the child should attend a particular school and why no other school could meet the child's needs.
 If you are applying for exceptional priority for a school that is not your nearest, you must explain why nearer schools cannot meet your child's needs.